 Therefore, I think you should confront bullies with the help of the adults around you.

 If someone punches or kicks you, they are guilty of “assault“; if someone breaks your property, they are guilty of “damage to property“; if someone steals your property, they are guilty of “theft“; if someone posts something insulting on the Internet, they are guilty of “insult” or “defamation“; if someone threatens you, they are guilty of “blackmail.”

-The bully will not want to be taken care of by the police.
+The bullies would indeed not want to be in the hands of the police.